MP for Makerfield

 Parliamentary Under Secretary of State (Department for Science, Innovation and Technology)

-Declares 13 financial interests, including five entries for donations and other support to MP activities, five for gifts, benefits and hospitality from UK sources, two miscellaneous entries, and one shareholding.
+He has declared 13 financial interests in four categories: five entries for donations and other support (including loans) for MP activities, five entries for gifts, benefits and hospitality from UK sources, two miscellaneous entries, and one shareholding.

 Generated 21 February 2026